English Grammar – Beginning

 ➤ For example: “I take English and math classes.”

-➤ “My friends play soccer and video games.”
+➤ For example: “My friends play soccer and video games.”